 I have been using Moe’s single plane swing technique to allow me to play golf again.

 I had my first spinal fusion in 1980.
-Before that I played using the rotary swing technique.
+Before that, I played using the rotary swing technique.
 My surgeon asked me after the surgery if I played golf?
 I replied, ‘yes’.
-He replied ‘No yo don’t, now that you have the lumbar fusion’.
+He replied ‘No you don’t, now that you have the lumbar fusion’.
 I had to wait a year before trying to swing a club.
 My use of the rotary swing style was impossible with my spinal fusion.
 No lower rotation since my lumbar was now fused.
-Sprayed the ball every where.
+Sprayed the ball everywhere.
 So in 1981, I gave golf up.

-After all this, I came across a article about Moe Norman and the single plane swing.
+After all this, I came across an article about Moe Norman and the single plane swing.
 I started to review all the videos I could find.
 I found your videos & DVD.
 Purchased; ‘Single Plane Solution’, ‘Flexibility & exercises’, ‘The Moe Norman Notebook’.
-After viewing the DVD’s I tried a swing that I modified for my restricted spine.
+After viewing the DVD’s, I tried a swing that I modified for my restricted spine.

 Sorry about the long story, left out some details that would have elongated the story.

 Just a thank you to all members of the Graves academy for your videos & notebooks that have opened my experiences with a little modification to the technique to suit my physical limitations.

 I have decided to try the new King Cobra One Length irons.
 I feel the set will improve my repeatability and hopefully, my distance will equalize for each club as compared to my varied length ‘Ideas’.
 My swing speed is rhythmic with slow back and pause at the top with the top of my end swing at 3/4 because of the fusion (mostly due to the thoracic).

 Again, thank you very much for continuing Moe’s proven technique for a single plane swing.